Learn about actual and potential costs

 Find the vendor to meet your needs

-The e-book publishing services market exhibits a high level of market share concentration, with the top four players accounting for about 62.0% of total market revenue.
-Despite the dominance of a few prominent players, such as Penguin Random House (owned by Bertelsmann SE & Co.
-KGaA), Pearson and major retailers...
+The e-book publishing services market exhibits a high level of market share concentration, with the top four players accounting for over 50.0% of total market revenue.
+High market share concentration limits buyer power by giving major suppliers more pricing power.
+Despite the dominance of a few prominent players, such as...
 Subscribe to learn more.

 Questions to ask potential suppliers